scottlafetra/ProjectHex/rules.md

 If you draw a card that you meet the requirement for, discard it and draw another. *The grass is always greener somewhere else.*

-### Movement

-Each troop counter can only move a maximum of 1 territory in a turn unless otherwise stated.

-## Type Modifiers

-Assault has a +2 modifier when resolving against a mounted unit.

-Mounted has a +2 modifier when resolving against a ranged unit.

-Ranged has a +2 modifier when resolving against an assault unit.

-## Troop Capacity

-You may only have as much troops in incoming and on the board as there are physical game peices.
-(50 peices per player)

-## Abandonment
+## Control Markers

-Unless otherwise stated, no troop can abandon a territory, that is, leave a territory without at least one troop to gaurd it.
+You control a territory if you have a control marker in it.
+Only one control marker may ever be in a territory at one time.

 ## Resurgance

-If a player ever has no controlled territory at the beginning of their turn, they may place their incoming troops on any one empty teritorry.
+If a player ever has no controlled territory at the beginning of their turn, they may place one of their control markers on any uncontrolled teritorry.
+If there are uncontrolled territories on the map, the resurging player may pick any territory and exchange the control marker on it with one of their own.

 ## Win Condition